 Advanced Woodworking is an exciting progression from Intro to Woods into furniture design and construction.
 Each student will make a functional and practical furniture project that can be admired long into the future.
 Past projects have consisted of fancy jewelry boxes, round end tables, rectangular end tables with lathe turned tapered legs and Shaker side stand tables with lathe turned column.
 Advanced joinery techniques will be used such as mitered corners with splines, hand cut mortise and tenon joints or sliding dovetails.
 All projects will have a lathe turning element along with personal design interests.
-This course fulfills the Fine Arts requirement for graduation.
+This course fulfills the Fine Arts requirement for graduation.This course is not weighted and will not be included in a student's ranking GPA.

-Prerequisite: Woodworking
+Prerequisite: Discover Woodworking

 70739.
-WOODS 3 CREATIVE ENTERPRISE Gr.
-10-12
+CREATIVE ENTERPRISE

 If your passion for lathe turning has just been found, then Creative Enterprise is for you!
 Students will have an entire semester to further develop advanced lathe turning skills and techniques in spindle turning, bowl turning and the coveted hollow form turning.
 With one of the most advanced high school lathe turning facilities in New England, students will have the opportunity to make numerous projects that are personally inspiring and meaningful.
 Further opportunities to learn from, and interact with, local and regional artisans will exist to acquire knowledge of the unique skills developed.
 Each student throughout the semester will build a portfolio for future reference detailing in a professional manner projects made.
 This course fulfills the Fine Arts requirement for graduation.
+This course is not weighted and will not be included in a student's ranking GPA.

-Prerequisite: Woodworking
+Prerequisite: Discover Woodworking